lowRISC/opentitan/doc/rm/comportability_specification/index.md

 Each peripheral must define at least one clock: the primary clock.
 This is defined as `clock_primary` in the configuration file, and must be equal to one of the known clock names.
-This primary clock is defined as the one used to clock the bus device, indicating to the top level if asynchronous handling of the bus interface is needed.
+This primary clock is defined as the one used to clock any device interfaces, indicating to the top level if asynchronous handling of the bus interface is needed.

 Optionally the peripheral can request other clocks that it needs for internal use.
 These would create asynchronous clock domains within the IP that are handled by the design.